craftablescience/vmflib-godot/examples/README.md

 ## koth_vmflib_example

+Game: Team Fortress 2

-This script demonstrates vmflib by generating a basic "king of the hill" style map.
+This script demonstrates vmflib2 by generating a basic "king of the hill" style map.
 "King of the hill" is a game mode in Team Fortress 2 where each team tries to maintain control of a central "control point" for some total defined amount of time (before the other team does).